quentinsf/IMAPdedup/README.txt

 IMAPdedup is a python script (imapdedup.py) that looks for duplicate messages in an IMAP mailbox and marks all but the first one for deletion.
-Although efforts were taken to try to minimize false positive, user should always do a dry run first with the '-n' parameter before perform the deletion, which is generally irreversible.
+Although efforts were taken to try to minimize false positives, you may want to do a dry run first with the '-n' parameter.

+Note that IMAPdedup will tell the IMAP server to *mark* messages as deleted.
+Exactly what that does in your environment will depend on your mail server and your mail client.
+Sometimes deleted messages appear in a 'Trash' folder.
+Sometimes they are hidden and can be displayed and un-deleted if wanted, until they are purged.

 For more information, please see http://qandr.org/quentin/software/imapdedup.